 This was a 5-day job in a cosy village of Reed, just 3 miles away from Royston, Hertfordshire.
 The wooden windows started rotting in some places and needed proper refurbishment before the rot became too serious.

-Kelly got our number from a friend who used our services in the past.
+Kelly got our number from a friend who used our sash window restoration services in the past.
 She asked us to quote for re-decorating the windows.
-At the first assessment, it became obvious that the windows were rotten in some places and needed repairs.
+At the first assessment, it became obvious that the window frames were rotten in some places and needed repairs.

 Thankfully, the rest of the repair work to the windows and doors was minimal.
-We could remove the paint from the other parts and fill any minor defects and rotting areas and then get ready to prime and paint.
+We could remove the paint from the other parts, fill any minor defects and rotting areas, and then get ready to prime and paint.

 Then Alex and Andy carefully prepared the windows for paint spraying.
 The surrounding areas were meticulously covered with masking paper to ensure the microparticles of paint do not get onto the surrounding surfaces.